HalilBerkayCoban/TombalaAPI/README.md

 # TombalaAPI
-This project is a implementation of the Turkish traditional game Tombala with .Net Core API and MongoDb.
+This project is an implementation of the Turkish traditional game Tombala with .Net Core API and PostgreSQL.

 # Installation